BACH Board of Directors

 Elizabeth Otto

-Beth grew up on a farm near Decatur, where her pianist mother and opera-loving father infected her with a love for music early on.
-Marching band, musicals, theater, and show choir were favorite activities.
-Singing has been a continuous thread through the years, with various choirs, Parkland Camerata, and now BACH.
-After earning a BS in environmental science from Cornell University, Beth attended Parkland College to become a graphic designer.
-She learned to proofread choral music at Mark Foster Music Publishers, worked for WILL radio and television, then spent 17 years as promotions manager for the Champaign Public Library.
-Now retired, she’s happy to lend these skills as a volunteer for BACH, the Land Conservation Foundation, and Grand Prairie Friends.
+Beth grew up on a farm near Decatur, where her pianist mother and opera-loving father infected her with a love for music.
+Marching band, theater, and show choir were favorite activities.
+Singing has been a continuous thread, with various choirs, Parkland Camerata, and now BACH.
+After earning a BS in environmental science from Cornell University, Beth studied graphic design at Parkland College.
+She designed choral music covers at Mark Foster Music Publishers, worked for WILL radio and TV, then spent 17 years as promotions manager for the Champaign Public Library.

 David Smith